zama-ai/concrete/docs/tutorial/bitwise.md

 1) packing requires the same bit-width across operands.
 2) packing requires the bit-width of at least `x.bit_width + y.bit_width` and that bit-width cannot exceed maximum TLU bit-width, which is `16` at the moment.

-This means that if we are comparing `uint3` and `uint6`, we need to convert both of them to `uint9`.
+This means that if we are comparing `uint3` and `uint6`, we need to convert both of them to `uint9` in some way.
 After this we are able to do the packing and can proceed with the TLU in 9-bits.
 There are 4 ways to achieve this.

 ### Requirements